Veterinary Technician Internship Program

 • Documentation of Degree and Credentials (if applicable at time of application due date, otherwise if chosen for program at the minimum degree documentation will be required before internship start date)

-3. Send application package electronically by February TBD, 2018 5pm EST to: VMemail@example.com
+3. Send application package electronically by February 28th, 2018 5pm EST to: VMfirstname.lastname@example.org

 4. If you have questions about the program contact: